shinshin86/hello-world/README.md

 My First GitHub repository!!

 ## Creation is Very Fun!
-I'm writing the code in the backyard.
+Today, I'm writing the code in the backyard.